Skip to Main Navigation

 Overview

-Following the pandemic, Bolivia achieved a significant economic recovery and poverty reduction due to easing confinement measures and improvements in the international context, includingrising prices of the main export products.
-However, high public debt and modest international reserves limit efforts to boost the economy, especially if the private sector does not play a more active and sustained role.
+Following the pandemic, Bolivia achieved an important economic recovery and poverty reduction thanks to the easing of isolation measures and an improved external environment, including the rise in international prices of the main export products.
+However, high public debt, declining natural gas production and modest international reserves have limited government efforts to boost growth and have exerted pressure on the foreign exchange market, where a parallel exchange rate has emerged.

-In this context, sustainable recovery requires addressing some structural challenges.
-Bolivia could benefit from a medium-term strategy to address macroeconomic imbalances, underpin competitiveness, and increase resilience to changes in the international environment or adverse climate events.
-Achieving these objectives while continuing to improve service delivery and protecting the most vulnerable population requires improving public sector efficiency.
+In this context, a sustainable recovery requires facing some structural challenges.
+Bolivia could benefit from a strategy to address macroeconomic imbalances, promote the more active role of the private sector -- including companies of all sizes and foreign investors -- and boost resilience to changes in the international environment and adverse climate events.
+Achieving these objectives, while continuing to improve service delivery and protecting the most vulnerable population, requires improving fiscal policy efficiency and progressiveness.

-Limited gas reserves, high fuel subsidies, an increasingly challenging regional market, and global efforts to decarbonize the energy sector make it necessary to seek alternatives to gas exports.
-Boosting private investment would help drive growth and promote quality employment.
+Limited gas reserves, high fuel subsidies, an increasingly challenging regional gas market and global efforts to decarbonize the energy sector make it necessary to seek alternatives to gas exports.
+Encouraging private investment would help accelerate growth, promote employment quality and diversify the economy with a view to achieving a world less dependent on fossil fuels.

 Image